 The matter was scheduled for trial on April 2, 2014 before Judge Joseph M. Quirk of the Circuit Court for Montgomery County.
-At the close of the County's evidence, action was untimely.
+At the close of the County's evidence, Daniela again argued that the Capital One account was not "money" and that the forfeiture action was untimely.
 The circuit court was again unpersuaded.
 The court explained: